PX4/PX4-Autopilot/nuttx/configs/vsn/src/README.txt

    is set.
 It must be set for the VSN board.

  - boot, performs initial chip and board initialization
- - sched/os_bringup.c then calls either user_start or exec_builtin()
-   with application as set in the .config
+ - sched/os_bringup.c then calls user entry defined in the .config file.

 Naming throughout the code